jethrojones/website/_notes/Magic Mind.md

 ## Day 13
 I forgot to drink magic mind this morning, so it was a little later.
 I'm curious to see how it impacts me after drinking it after lunch.

+## Day 14
+Didn’t have any trouble sleeping last night.